Division of Medical Ethics Working Group on Compassionate Use & Preapproval Access

 The Working Group advises state and federal legislators and FDA leadership on policy, but we do not advocate for particular legislation or promote an agenda.
 Our members have testified about patient access to investigational drugs before the Subcommittee on Health of the U.S. House of Representatives’ Energy and Commerce Committee.

-For general inquiries, please contact Lisa Kearns, MS, MA, senior research associate, at email@example.com.
-For media inquiries or to sign up to receive occasional emails about compassionate use and preapproval access, please contact Beba Blagojevic, project coordinator, at firstname.lastname@example.org or 646-501-2832.
+For general inquiries, or if you would like to receive CUPA's monthly updates and occasional emails about compassionate use and preapproval access, please contact John Massarelli, program coordinator, at email@example.com.